Our Z-CODE Food Safety System

 STEP 4: Transparency by Posting Test Results

 We post the results of each product’s testing on our website and link it to the QR code on each package.
+We call this the Z-Code.
 On our website, just scroll down this page and click on the product you are interested in to access the relevant results.

 3rd Party Lab Test Results

-Glyphosate was invented by Monsanto (now owned by Bayer) and is the leading chemical herbicide used in the farming industry.
+Glyphosate was invented by Monsanto (now owned by Bayer) and is used in products like Round Up.
+It is the leading chemical herbicide used in the farming industry.